Joxit/docker-registry-ui/examples/read-only-auth/README.md

 This example will override the original nginx conf with read only access to the registry.
 You will need to rewrite all the project configuration (replaces `proxy_pass` with your own value, in this example `http://registry:5000` is fine).

-There are two htpasswd files. `read-write.htpasswd` a read and write access to the registry and `read-only.htpasswd` for a read only access.
+There are two htpasswd files:

+- `write.htpasswd` for write access
+- `read.htpasswd` for read access

-All users in `read-only.htpasswd` should be in `read-write.htpasswd`.
+All users in `write.htpasswd` should also be in `read.htpasswd` so that they can read and write.

 Read only user: login: `read` password: `registry`.
 Read and write user: login: `write` password: `registry`.